Swmltt

 Just how important are the bonds between straight women and gay men when it comes to exchanging trustworthy dating advice?

-A new study coming from the University of Texas at Austin found straight women are more trusting of “mating advice” when it comes from gay men.
+A study coming from the University of Texas at Austin found straight women are more trusting of “mating advice” when it comes from gay men.

 The study also found gay men were more likely to trust advice from straight women than from straight men or lesbians.